sam-wee/edb-osp/_resources/0-covid-19.md

 * [Power in unity: Singapore’s battle against Covid-19](#sg-united)

 <hr>

+#### <a id="health-declaration"></a> All travellers entering Singapore from Mar 27 must submit health declaration forms online

+From 9am on Mar 27, all travellers arriving in Singapore, will have to submit a health declaration online before proceeding with immigration clearance, said the Immigration and Checkpoints Authority (ICA) on Monday (Mar 23).

+Travellers - residents and long-term pass holders included - will have to submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).

+Read the full article [here](https://www.channelnewsasia.com/news/singapore/covid-19-all-travellers-entering-singapore-from-mar-27-must-12567880)

 #### <a id="sia-slashes-capacity"></a> Singapore Airlines (SIA) slashes 96% of capacity, grounds most planes